lucho1/CronosEngine/README.md

 ## Usage
 **Camera Controls**
 * Right Click:		        	Camera Look Around
 * Right Click + WASD:	    	Move camera and look around (using camera's forward vector)
-* Alt + Left Click:		Orbit object (or center if none selected)
+* LAlt + Left Click:		    Orbit object (or center if none selected)
-* Alt + Left Click + WASD:	Orbit object and move around it (or center if not selected)
+* LAlt + Left Click + WASD:	Orbit object and move around it (or center if not selected)
 * Shift while Moving:	    	Duplicate camera moving speed.
 * Right Click + T, G:	    	Move camera up and down.
 * Mouse Wheel:			        Zoom in/out.
 * F:					              Focus camera at object (or center if not selected)

+* Space to test the octree split and M to re-calculate it.

+Also, ImGui handles its own controls to navigate through UI.

 ## Changelog
+v0.2
+* Rework on Materials: Textures are now inside materials and many can be handled (in code level, not yet on a user level) as they are stored individually in an unordered map storing the texture and its type with a pointer to a main shader.
+* Rework on Camera: Completely changed.
+Now is based on glm library and its movement has changed.
+* Object Transformations: Now they can be translated, scaled and rotated from the editor.
+* Models Fix: Now any model can be loaded
+* Renderer Little Rework: Now all rendering object is rendered from the render in the PostUpdate.
+In the mesh update, we call Render->Submit() to send the rendering data.
+* Octrees implemented to improve performance at renderer.
+* ZBuffer Real-Time rendering.
+* AABBs for Game Objects.

 v0.1
 * Many different types of primitives creation
 * Models Load, including textures.